sagustavo/dotfiles/README.md

 wsl --install
 ```

-After creating the OS user, create the .wslconfig file:
+After creating the Linux user, create the .wslconfig file:
 ```bash
 # Limit the resources that Ubuntu can use
 touch /mnt/c/Users/your_windows_user/.wslconfig